-Don’t just stand there and read off your PowerPoint slides - that is not the way to
+Don’t just stand there and read off your PowerPoint slides - that is not the way to become a motivational speaker.

-first day of a conference, late in the afternoon, when the audience was literally suffering “death by PowerPoint”, and almost asleep after numerous informative but boring presentations.
+One of my most successful presentations was at the end of the first day of a conference, late in the afternoon, when the audience was literally suffering “death by PowerPoint”, and almost asleep after numerous informative but boring presentations.

 I had been invited to talk about networking (I had framed it up as

-Networking as a Tool to Achieving Your Goals), and had the audience up,
+"Networking as a Tool to Achieving Your Goals"), and had the audience up,

 moving, interacting and having fun.

-Because I engaged the participants in activities, I got the highest speaker evaluation at that conference, even though my information was fairly
+Because I engaged the participants in activities, I got the highest speaker evaluation at that conference, even though my information was pretty basic.

-networking organization you would like to speak at, try and find out what sort of subjects their members are requesting information on.
+When approaching a networking or business organization you would like to speak to, try and find out what sort of subjects their members are requesting information on.

 they interested in goal setting, work life balance, marketing, sales,